Cha chaan teng: Variations

 Other kinds of local restaurants related to cha chaan teng in Hong Kong include chaan sutt (餐室; lit. "meal chamber"), bing sutt (冰室; lit. "ice chamber"), and bing teng (冰廳; lit. "ice dining room"), which provide a lighter and more limited selection of food than cha chaan teng.

 In the old days, these eateries only sold different types of "ice", sandwiches, and pasta but no rice plates.
 However, some of the restaurants bearing these titles today ignore the tradition, and provide all kinds of rice plates and even wonton noodles.
 Original chaan sutts, bing sutts, and bing tengs, which can be regarded as the prototype of cha chaan tengs, are now scarce in Hong Kong.

 In June 2009, Hong Kong retail design store G.O.D. collaborated with Starbucks and created a store with a "Bing Sutt Corner" at their store on Duddell Street.
 It is a concept that fuses the retro Hong Kong teahouse style with the contemporary look of a coffeehouse.

 Buffet

-Some cha chaan teng have moved to a buffet style of service.
+Some cha chaan tengs have moved to a buffet style of service.
 Fei Du Du Cha Chaan Teng, owned by Stephen Cheng in Tsuen Wan, was the first known cha chaan teng to move to a buffet style, on 1 March 2013.
 The idea originated when Cheng, facing high rent, decided to try a new method to run his business to compete with the high inflation rate.
 With reported success, several other restaurants also switched to buffet style.

 Customer reception seemed generally positive, as prices decreased.
 One customer from Sham Shui Po said the meal was almost 70% cheaper than the food served in the industrial regions nearby.